-If the complainant is dissatisfied with the outcome at Stage 1 and wishes to take the matter further, they can escalate the complaint to Stage 2 - a meeting with members of the governing body's complaints committee, which will be formed of the first three, impartial, governors available.
+If the complainant is dissatisfied with the outcome at Stage 1 and wishes to take the matter further, they can escalate the complaint to Stage 2 - a meeting with members of the Governing Body complaints committee.
 This is the final stage of the complaints procedure.

 A request to escalate to Stage 2 must be made to the School Business Manager, via the school office, within five school days of receipt of the Stage 1 response.
+This request should detail how they feel the previous stage of the procedure has not addressed their complaint sufficiently, and what they feel would resolve the complaint.

-The Office Manager will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within three school days.
+The School Business Manager will record the date the request to escalate to Stage 2 is received and acknowledge receipt, either by letter or email, within three school days.